noyoshi/redundency-detector/README.md

 While this project will be a bit prescriptive in terms of the higher level approach (condition variables, pthreads, memory limits), you may elect to use whatever data structures and strategy you deem appropriate to maximize performance.

+### TODOS (specific)
+- [ ] Check accuracy for the data compare function
+- [ ] Add a more sophisticated cache eviction policy

+Note: the buffer size should be proportional to the number of consumer threads we will make, as the more consumer threads means that the less packets will be waiting on the buffer, ie we can have a smaller buffer.

 ### TODOs
 - [ ] Detect redundancy on a whole packet payload basis using a hash function across the packet payload.